What Are Toll Violations?

 If you've followed the steps above and determined your toll violation is incorrect or addressed to the wrong person, follow these steps to submit a toll violation dispute:

-- Call the customer service number: The toll authority that sent you the notice should have a website or toll-free number where you can call and register a dispute.
+• Call the customer service number: The toll authority that sent you the notice should have a website or toll-free number to call and register a dispute.
 Be sure to call or go online promptly after receiving the notice so you can rectify the issue as soon as possible.

-- Submit your dispute form: You may be able to submit your dispute by mail, fax, email or over the phone.
-Check with the toll authority and ensure you choose the correct method of contact.
+• Submit your dispute form: You may be able to submit your dispute by mail, fax, email or over the phone.
+Check with the toll authority and ensure you choose the correct contact method.

 How to Avoid Toll Violations